ABOUT

 The Nuzzo Letter is the newsletter and hybrid blog/podcast of Dr. James L. Nuzzo - author of over 80 scientific papers in peer-reviewed academic journals.
-The Nuzzo Letter discusses exercise science, men's health, sex differences, issues in academia, and romantic realism in movies.
+The Nuzzo Letter discusses exercise science, men's health, sex differences, issues in academia, and romantic realism in art.

 Currently, The Nuzzo Letter publishes three different article types: